 Additional resources for men regarding sex and porn addiction are available HERE

 Kenny Luck, founder of Every Man Ministries and men’s pastor at Saddleback Church, provides biblically-oriented teaching and leadership for men and pastors seeking relevant, timely material that battle cultural, worldly concepts threatening men and God’s men.

 Kenny Luck is the president and founder of Every Man Ministries.
-As the men’s pastor at Saddleback Church in California, Kenny has found the proven way to improve men’s ministries around the world.
+As the former men’s pastor at Saddleback Church in California and current leadership pastor at Crossline Community Church, Kenny has found the proven way to improve men’s ministries around the world.
 Sleeping Giant is this blueprint, and gives men the tools they need to lead and understand their own men’s ministry.
 Watch Kenny’s teachings at EveryManMinistries.com.